Nafiziqbal-Perdita/Code_Craft_UI/readme.md

 > **Note:**
 > - This frontend requires the backend server to be running.
 You can find the backend repository here: [Code Craft Backend](https://github.com/Nafiziqbal-Perdita/Code_Craft_server.git)

+---

 ## 📄 License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+---

+## 🌟 Acknowledgments

+- Inspired by modern web development tools and frameworks.
+- Special thanks to the open-source community for their amazing contributions.